 Zombies!!!
 The Biology and Philosophy of the Living Dead! is my introduction to zombie films.
-This page is about classic slow zombie films - also see my page Aggressive Zombie Films Where the Undead are Angry and Fast.
+This page is about classic slow zombie films - also see my page The Best Aggressive Fast Zombie Films.

 Romero set the scene and created the apocalyptic zombie film genre.
 No longer were the undead the creations of wild necromancers and the objects of their control.
 A new form of zombie arose, combining the horrible lurgy of the plague with the devastating horror of the undead.
 Romeo didn't create zombies, but, he projected the threat of them onto a global scale.
 His films escalated until all of humankind was at risk; henceforth, all previous necromancer-based zombie films seemed suddenly rather mild and unimportant.
 The danger wasn't in their strength, as the zombies were always slow and simple: the danger was in numbers and in the fact that in any war of attrition, they were tireless and continually reinforced at a much greater rate at which they can be killed.